LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 Extensive support for testing input/output predicates is provided, based on similar support found on the Prolog conformance testing framework written by Péter Szabó and Péter Szeredi.

+Two sets of predicates are provided, one for testing text input/output and one for testing binary input/output.
+In both cases, temporary files (possibly referenced by a user-defined alias) are used.
+The predicates allow setting, checking, and cleaning text/binary input/output.
+There is also a small set of helper predicates for dealing with stream handles and stream positions.

 For practical examples, check the included tests for Prolog conformance of standard input/output predicates.

 Unit tests with timeout limits